ScottCrabtree/ECourse/README.md

-## Happy Brain Science ECourse
+# Happy Brain Science ECourse

-# Video Content
+## Video Content

-# Deployment
+## Deployment

 To deploy the app on a Wildfly server use the Maven deployer:

-'mvn -s deployment/production/settings.xml -P server-deployment-webapp wildfly:deploy
+`mvn -s deployment/production/settings.xml -P server-deployment-webapp wildfly:deploy`

+Server configuration can be found in the settings file for the environment you need to deploy.